openethereum/parity-ethereum/README.md

 ## Overview

 Parity-Ethereum's goal is to be the fastest, lightest, and most secure Ethereum client.
 We are developing Parity-Ethereum using the sophisticated and cutting-edge Rust programming language.
-Parity-Ethereum is licensed under the GPLv3, and can be used for all your Ethereum needs.
+Parity-Ethereum is licensed under the GPLv3 and can be used for all your Ethereum needs.

-By default, Parity-Ethereum will run a JSON-RPC HTTP server on `127.0.0.1:8545` and a Web-Sockets server on `127.0.0.1:8546`.
+By default, Parity-Ethereum runs a JSON-RPC HTTP server on `127.0.0.1:8545` and a Web-Sockets server on `127.0.0.1:8546`.
 This is fully configurable and supports a number of APIs.

 If you run into problems while using Parity-Ethereum, feel free to file an issue in this repository or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
 We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](SECURITY.md).